campusrover/robot_services/README.md

 1. "Map": Map JSON is `RPUSH`ed to this topic by `map_bridge.py`. `LPOP` should be used to retrieve Map JSON from Redis.
 Map data is formatted as follows:
     * `width` and `height` (in meters)
     * `line_count` representing the number of line segments in the JSON
+    * `origin`: a two-tuple of floats describing where the origin (0, 0) is relative to width and height - so if (w,h) = (2, 5) and origin = (1, 3) then the origin 1 unit from the left end of the width and 3 units from the bottom of the height
     * `data`, a list of line segments, represented as four-tuples representing the two endpoints of each line, [x1, y1, x2, y2]. line segment coordinates are in meters relative to the center of odometry if a TF from odom to map is available, otherwise they are relative to map center defined by origin from the map topic.
 2. "Odom": Odom JSON is `SET` by `odom_bridge.py`.
 JSON includes:
+    * `odom_id` and `real_odom_id`: the sequential id of the odom updates sent to redis and updates generated in ROS, respectively
     * `location` as [x, y, z]
     * `orientation` as [roll, pitch, yaw]
     * `linearvelocity` in m/s